What is Collision Theory?

 Scenario 2: The bowler bowls an off-speed delivery and the batsman checks his swing.
 The batsman just barely makes contact with the ball, and it dribbles down in front of the batsman’s feet into foul territory.

 Scenario 3: The bowler bowls a curveball that looks like it might catch the outside corner of the pitch.
 The batsman swings with all his strength, but the bat grazes the underside of the ball, and the ball skews off to the right, flying into the crowd.
 The umpire yells, “Foul ball, still two strikes!”

-Scenario 4: The bowler bowls another pacy delivery down the middle of the pitch.
-The batsman swings and wallops the ball high into the air and the ball clears the center field wall that reads 410 feet.
+Scenario 4: The bowler bowls another pace delivery down the middle of the pitch.
+The batsman swings and wallops the ball high into the air and the ball clears the centre field wall that reads 410 feet.
 The umpire signals a six.